Self-Driving Laboratories

 - Read the validation layer.
 What experiments were run to verify novelty, correctness, and reproducibility?
 A-Lab’s experience shows what happens when this layer is thin.

 - Match the chemistry-to-biology gap.
-Chemistry autonomous labs are mature; biology autonomous labs are emerging.
+Bounded chemistry and materials loops have more mature demonstrations than autonomous biology loops.
 A platform that works for thin films does not directly transfer to nanobody discovery, and vice versa.

 - Read the hardware layer alongside the algorithm layer.
 Cloud-lab integration (Emerald, Strateos), robotic-arm reliability, and assay-format constraints often dominate what is actually possible.
 The published algorithm sits on top of a hardware stack that bounds its real performance.